spring-media/Carlos/Futures/README.md

 ### Manual

-You can directly drag and drop the needed files into your project, but keep in mind that this way you won't be able to automatically get all the latest `Carlos Futures` features (e.g. new files including new operations).
+You can directly drag and drop the needed files into your project, but keep in mind that this way you won't be able to automatically get all the latest `Pied Piper` features (e.g. new files including new operations).

 The files are contained in the `Futures` folder and work for the `iOS`, `watchOS`, `MacOS` and `tvOS` frameworks.

 ## Playground

-We ship a small Xcode Playground with the project, so you can quickly see how `Carlos Futures` works and experiment with your custom layers, layers combinations and different configurations for requests pooling, capping, etc.
+We ship a small Xcode Playground with the project, so you can quickly see how `Pied Piper` works and experiment with your custom layers, layers combinations and different configurations for requests pooling, capping, etc.

 To use our Playground, please follow these steps:

 - Open the Xcode project `Carlos.xcodeproj`
-- Select the `Futures` framework target, and a **64-bit platform** (e.g. `iPhone 6`)
+- Select the `Pied Piper` framework target, and a **64-bit platform** (e.g. `iPhone 6`)
 - Build the target with `⌘+B`
-- Click the Playground file `Futures.playground`
+- Click the Playground file `PiedPiper.playground`
 - Write your code

 ## Requirements